 On the setup screen, name your form and select the Simple Contact Form template.

-Keep in mind, you can create many different types of forms for your website using WPForms, especially if you’re using the Form Templates Pack addon.
+Keep in mind you can create tons of different types of forms for your website using WPForms.
+WPForms comes with 1,400+ WordPress form templates

-For example, create an order form and collect payments, run a contest for and limit entries with the Form Locker addon, and even create a membership site using both the registration and login form templates.
+For example, you can create an order form and collect payments.
+In addition, you can run a contest and limit one entry per person or close the form at a specific date/time with the Form Locker addon.
+You can even create a membership site using both the registration and login form templates.

-You can add additional fields by dragging them from the left hand panel to the right hand panel.
+You can add additional fields by dragging them from the left-hand panel to the right-hand panel.
 Then, click on the field to make any changes.
 You can also click on a form field and drag it to rearrange the order on your contact form.
+It’s super simple.

 Once your form looks the way you want it to, click Save.